Tchernobill/Confluence/Characters/Isa.md

   - Professional: Complementary skills, shared vision for Phoenix Recovery
   - Personal: Patient lover who teaches him emotional intimacy at his pace and push him to explore
   - Psychological: Serves as anchor to his humanity, represents what he could lose
-- **With Sev**:
+- **With Sedh**:
   - Initial skepticism about AI consciousness
   - Growing acceptance and protective instincts
-  - Eventually sees Sev as family member deserving respect and rights
+  - Eventually sees Sedh as family member deserving respect and rights
 - **With Underground Community**:
   - Respected for fairness and reliability
   - Maintains connections even after going legitimate